andreasabel/inCode/entry/purely-functional-typed-models.md

 ![FCRNN Sine Wave](/img/entries/functional-models/rnnsin.png "FCRNN Sine Wave")

-Looks a bit "unreasonably effective", eh?
+Not perfect, but still looks a bit "unreasonably effective", eh?

 For kicks, let's see if we can do any better with the simpler AR(2) model from before.
 Applying all we just used to `ar2`, we see: